-SCCA recognizes the following six ProRally and ClubRally classes.
+Rally America (RA) recognizes seven classes.
 In Production and Production GT, vehicles conform very closely to stock specifications.
-Production Class cars (which include trucks in the former RallyTruck Class) have a maximum of 2650 cc adjusted displacement.
+Production Class cars have a maximum of 2650 cc adjusted displacement.
 "PGT" cars are usually turbocharged and all-wheel drive, with no upper displacement limit.
 In contrast, the three open classes allow extensive modifications.
 There are two open classes for two-wheel drive: Group 2, with a maximum 2400 cc adjusted displacement (no turbos or rotaries), and Group 5, for all engines up to 5100 cc adjusted displacement.
 The fastest class is Open Class, where turbocharged four-wheel drive cars predominate (5100 cc limit).
-In addition, the SCCA ProRally Series now recognizes champions each year in the Group N class for currently "homologated" cars meeting FIA (world rally coordinating body) specifications.
-The ClubRally championships also recognize the Historic Class for vintage rally cars.
+The Group N class is for "homologated" cars meeting FIA (world rally coordinating body) specifications.
+The historic class is for vintage rally cars.